Archana-Athreya/Mini_Project/1_Requirements/Readme.md

 <p align="justify">The Application can be used in Banks. </p>

 ## How:
-<p align="justify"> The Application is simple to use and is completely developed in c.Application provides simple user interface through which user can easily understand the system and perform actions.</p>
+<p align="justify"> The Application is simple to use and is completely developed in C.Application provides simple user interface through which user can easily understand the system and perform actions.</p>

 ### Detail Requirements